a

 And why IP strategy must come before registration

-Online trademark mills thrive on the idea that registration itself creates protection.
-They sell speed, low price, and convenience, but they remove the most important step in trademark law: the IP strategy plan that must exist before anything is filed.
+Online trademark mills thrive precisely on this misunderstanding.
+They promote the idea that registration itself creates protection, reducing trademark law to a transactional checklist.
+Speed, low price, and convenience are their selling points.
+What is removed in the process is the most critical element of trademark law: the IP strategy plan that must exist before anything is filed.
+Without that strategic foundation, registration does not create security — it creates exposure.

 IP strategy defines what should be protected, not just how